Taojunshen/azurepack-docs-psprocessing/ap-cmdlets/Configuration/v1.0/MgmtSvcConfig.md

 Sets the passphrase for a configuration database.

 ### [Set-MgmtSvcRelyingPartySettings](./Set-MgmtSvcRelyingPartySettings.md)
-Configures  the katal_adminportal_1 and management portal for tenants to use AD FS.
+Configures  the management portal for administrators and management portal for tenants to use AD FS.

 ### [Set-MgmtSvcSetting](./Set-MgmtSvcSetting.md)
 Changes settings of a management service component in the local web.config file.